 Two: It took a whole month to book a BSL Interpreter.
 Although this then allowed Louise to discuss what had happened thoroughly, the wait only exacerbated the worry.

-Since the dreadful scenario unfolded, Louise has shared a BSL rendition of the story to Facebook.
+Since the dreadful scenario unfolded, Louise has shared a BSL rendition of her story of retrieving £8000 back from scammers to Facebook.
 This initial post has since been shared 893 times and I would imagine each of these 893 would have shared countless times again.

 The video includes comments from many other deaf people, who have all experienced either poor customer service or fraud.
 They shared how disempowered this made them feel.

 What we should understand is that other vulnerable customers may not be able to resolve the issues they face as quickly as Louise.
 Therefore it’s clear that much more consideration should be taken when considering how such customers’ needs are met.

 Banking issues occurring whilst travelling abroad have always been a challenge for deaf people as they cannot easily contact the bank or other service providers.
 So the simple act of placing a vulnerability marker on the accounts of their deaf customers would be a massive step forward..